faykris/marketplace-ms/README.md

 # Marketplace MS

 This microservice was created with Nest JS with the idea to demostrate how a little example of e-commerce works, managing products, users and their roles.
 Also this can be integrated with websites made with Angular, React, Vue and others frontend technologies.

-## Features
-- Usage of JWT to create user session with time expiration
-- Implemented Guards validations to avoid unauthorized executions
-- TypeORM in this project allows make queries and migrations to the database
+Also have time expiration when has logged in

+## JSON Web Tokens (JWT)

+This project uses JSON Web Tokens (JWT) for authentication.
+JWT is a compact, URL-safe token format that securely transmits information between parties.
+After a user logs in, the server generates a JWT.
+The client then includes this token in the header of subsequent requests, allowing the server to verify the user's identity without maintaining session state

 ## Previous Requirements
 - Node JS Installed, because this is a JS project and you need to install packages to run it